 Term Definition A company whose primary business is buying and selling securities and other investments.
-Represent ownership in the investments held by the fund.
+Shares in a Mutual Fund Represent ownership in the investments held by the fund.

 Acceptable proof documenting account ownership and value include, but are not limited to, the following: